qualisys/Real-Time-Protocol-Documentation/client/index.md

 3D parameters is called The_6D.

 * **Bodies**
-  Number of 6DOF bodies.
+  Element containing number of 6DOF bodies.

 * **Body**
   Element containing 6DOF body information.

   * Name
-    The name of the 6DOF body.
+    Element containing the name of the 6DOF body.

   * RGBColor
-    The color of the 6DOF body, represented by a three byte integer value.
+    Element containing the color of the 6DOF body, represented by a three byte integer value.
 Bit 0-7 represents red, bit 8-15 represents green and bit 16-23 represents blue.

   * Point

-    The X, Y and Z coordinate of one of the points that defines the 6DOF body.
+    Element containing information for one of the points that defines the 6DOF body.

-    The body is defined by 3 or more points.
+    * ID
+      Element containing physical ID of the marker.

+    * Virtual
+      Element containing true if marker is virtual, else false.

+    * X
+      X-coordinate for point.

+    * Y
+      Y-coordinate for point.

+    * Z
+      Z-coordinate for point.

 * **Euler**
  Element containing 6DOF Euler rotation names.

   * First
-   The name of the first Euler angle.
+    Element containing the name of the first Euler angle.

   * Second
-   The name of the second Euler angle.
+    Element containing the name of the second Euler angle.

   * Third
-   The name of the third Euler angle.
+    Element containing the name of the third Euler angle.

 ##### Example: